Raptors beat Warriors in landmark NBA Finals opener

 “Their defense was great and it wasn’t our best night, but we just got outplayed, so simple as that,” said Warriors head coach Steve Kerr.
 “Move on to the next one.”

-The Warriors are not too familiar with the Raptors and were largely undone by 16 turnovers and a weak transition defense that surrendered 24 fast-break points.
+The Warriors, who played the Cleveland Cavaliers in each of the last four NBA Finals, are not too familiar with the Raptors and were largely undone by 16 turnovers and a weak transition defense that surrendered 24 fast-break points.

 Toronto, came out firing in their Finals debut and were not intimidated by a talent-laden Warriors team who are playing in the NBA’s championship series for a fifth consecutive season.